nonscriptedd/wwWebsiteStarterPack/README.md

 All you need to download this... well... website, i guess repository is to download the zip, and then extract it.
 Once it finishes extraxting, start the .html file and then you can change the code!
+Feel free to use this template to make your own website!!